Where does stress come from? You may ask? Does it ‘land’ in the brain – or in the body?

 1. So, where does stress come from?

 According to a lot of research and studies, stress is the natural response coming from our body – pointed to the demands that we place upon it.
-Whether they are mental, physical or emotional, these demands trigger our natural chemicals and hormones.
+Whether they are mental, physical, or emotional, these demands trigger our natural chemicals and hormones.
 Cortisol and neuropeptides are the perfect examples of these hormones.

 2. Why is stress bad for you – and how does it make you sick?

 Although it’s a normal part of life, it is definitely a bad state and contributes to our mind and body negatively, especially in the long run.
-Not only the brain is in pain when you are stressed, your stomach also churns and burns, your back may attack and you are in the sensitive eating state where you pack on the pounds.
+Not only the brain is in pain when you are stressed, your stomach also churns and burns, but your back may also attack and you are in the sensitive eating state where you pack on the pounds.

 Therefore, stress is definitely the most dangerous toxin in your body and the one that puts your health at high risk.
 Although your body’s reaction was meant to keep you safe, it turns out to ‘fight’ against this sickness and is constantly on alert.
-From that, your general health and well-being pays the price.
+From that, your general health and well-being pay the price.

 The best way to let stress go is to deal with it.
 That means get rid of all pressures and demands coming from your body and limit the negative effects of stress.
-Things like heart attacks, breathing problems and gastrointestinal problems can be limited once you decide to get more exercise, use positive self-talk and get more rest and restful sleep.
+Things like heart attacks, breathing problems, and gastrointestinal problems can be limited once you decide to get more exercise, use positive self-talk and get more rest and restful sleep.

-On top of that, you can deal with stress by eating a healthier diet, knowing your work limits, asking for professional help or carving out time for more fun.
-Pleasing, fun and calming activities work wonders when it comes to stress, and are able to de-clutter you from the root of your stress – whether it’s your workspace or home.
+On top of that, you can deal with stress by eating a healthier diet, knowing your work limits, asking for professional help, or carving out time for more fun.
+Pleasing, fun, and calming activities work wonders when it comes to stress, and are able to de-clutter you from the root of your stress – whether it’s your workspace or home.